 What Are The Signs Of A Cat In Heat?

 If your female cat is not spayed and seems to be acting a bit strange, she could be in heat.
 Here are common signs that female cats are in heat:

 - Excessive vocalizing.
-If your cat is normally quiet and will not stop yowling to save her life, chances are she is calling out for a mate.
+If your cat is normally quiet and will not stop yowling, chances are she’s calling out for a mate.

 - Super affectionate.
-If your female cat’s affection level has risen, it could be a sign that she is in heat.
-Cats in heat will rub up against any surface – including you – to spread her individual scent.
-Cats scents change when they are in heat, and she is letting every tomcat know she is looking for a sire.
+If your female cat’s affection level has risen, it could be a sign that she’s in heat.
+Cats in heat will rub up against any surface, including you, to spread their individual scents.
+Cats scents change when they’re in heat.
+Kitty is letting every tomcat know she’s looking for a sire.

 - Excessive licking of the genitals.
 Cats who are in heat may have a swollen vulva or a slight discharge.
 If your female cat is spayed, this could be a sign of an infection.

 - She assumes the position.
-Cats in heat will present themselves for potential mates by flattening the front of her body on the ground and sticking out her rear end.
-This makes it easier for the male to enter her.
+Cats in heat will present themselves for potential mates by flattening the front of their bodies on the ground and sticking out their rear ends.
+This makes it easier for male cats to mate with them.

 Can I Spay My Cat While She Is In Heat?

 Yes, you can have your cat spayed while she is in heat, but many vets will advise waiting until her heat cycle is over.

 During a cat’s heat cycle, her reproductive organs become engorged with blood.
 This makes spaying a more time-consuming operation, and depending on the facility, may cost more than a spay done when a cat is not in heat.